womogenes/python_chatroom_client/README.md

 # Python ChatRoom Client

 Welcome to the Python ChatRoom!
-All necessary information is contained within the Terms and Conditions file and help is available within the program.
-This is simply an overview.
+Most help information is in this file, but some stuff is in the `api.txt` file.
+- You can find the API documentation inside the `api.txt` file.
+You don't really need to worry about this file unless you're planning on modifying the code or making your own chatroom.
+- You can find descriptions of updates in the `revisions.txt` file.
+- You **MUST** read the Terms and Conditions, contained in the `Terms and Conditions.txt` file, before using the chatroom.
+Alternatively, you can start the program and it will show them to you.

 This code was created by the Pyva Group in June of 2019.
 It has an Un-MIT license with it, which means you are free to use it however you like, and there's no real copyright.
 Use it however you want! **We strongly support tinkering around with code and learning through doing.** In v4.0, we rewrote all the code so that you can change things more easily!

+If you would like to contact us about any issues listed below, simply have a comment about the program such as improvements we can make or just praise, or have anything else to say, please use the email pyvagroup@gmail.com to get in touch.
 We'll try to reply as soon as possible, but please be patient.
-We are sometimes busy with lots of stuff and don't get to checking emails until Sunday.
-If you would like to contact us about any issues listed below, simply have a comment about the program such as improvements we can make or just praise, or have anything else to say, please use the email pyvagroup@gmail.com to get in touch.
+We usually respond in six to eight weeks.

 ## Summary